Updated on April 29, 2025

 Some cracks may not be visible or show any symptoms.
 Schedule a visit with your dentist if you can see a crack or have persistent symptoms.

-If you know you have a cracked tooth, seek medical attention immediately.
-If you have any of the following symptoms, visit your dentist:
+If you know you have a cracked tooth, seek dental attention immediately.
+If you have any of the following symptoms, visit your dentist because it may be a sign of a tooth infection:

 • Bad breath